andersfuf/UIS_Prototype/README.md

 CUS-1-1-2022(anders, 100%): Customer-part Carry authencication to all customer related endpoints: As an autheticated customer i only have functions concerning my data, so customers have integrity.

+CUS-1-2-2022(anders, 10%): SPIKE.
+List users and authenticate using the list.
+Status: List part drafted in template.